ibmresilient/resilient-community-apps/fn_mcafee_opendxl/README.md

 		resilient-circuits configure -u

+2. Set the `topic_listener` to `True`
-2. Start Resilient Circuits with: `resilient-circuits run`
+3. Start Resilient Circuits with: `resilient-circuits run`

-<br/>The `topic_listener` needs to be set to `True` and the Subscriber will listen on the
-default topic `/mcafee/event/epo/threat/response` and use the default template.
-To customize the behavior of the integration, please refer to the included documentation.
+The Subscriber listens on the default topic, /mcafee/event/epo/threat/response, and uses the default template.
+To customize the behavior of the integration, please refer to the included documentation